guzart/ember-data-asp-adapter/README.md

 Ember Data Adapter for ASP.NET MVC
 ==================================

-This on is tailored for peoply who follow the conventions of the language they are programming.
+This one is tailored for people who follow the conventions of the language they are programming on.

 This adapter has **TWO** main features.